 • Proof-of-Work (PoW): Miners solve complex puzzles to validate transactions, ensuring security.

-• Finite Supply: Capped at 21 million coins, with ~19.8 million in circulation as of June 2025.
+• Finite Supply: Capped at 21 million coins, with the majority already in circulation.

 • Ecosystem: Supports sidechains (e.g., Stacks), wrapped tokens (WBTC), and institutional adoption via ETFs.